jamesplease/router-comparison/README.md

 If the router is for another library that has pubsub, then I think that supplying events for consistency's sake makes sense.
 Otherwise, I think the majority of routing features don't benefit much from including pubsub.

+One issue with pubsub is that everything is globally configured.
+Instead of associating logic with a particular route, it requires that you use if-then statements in a global callback to specify per-route behaviors.

 ### Not found event